-- Duplicate and out-of-scope records: Over-coverage occurs when duplicate records appear in the database or when out-of-scope records (i.e., inactive registrants) are included. - Nurses on leave: The target population excludes any nurse not practising at the time of registration.
+- Nurses on leave: The target population excludes any nurse not practising at the time of registration.
 This creates some confusion for nurses on leave (e.g., parental leave, education leave, short-term illness or injury), as they may or may not be returning to work during the registration period.
 Therefore, they may submit an active practising registration (where the option exists) but may not actually be practising at the time of registration.
 The assumption is made that regulated nurses on temporary leave submit active practising registrations with full employment information (when possible) with the intent of returning to that position when the temporary leave ends.
 While this is not a source of over-coverage, the fact is that some nurses are not practising for the full year of registration. - Secondary registrations: Nurses can choose to register simultaneously in multiple provinces and territories.
 To avoid double counting these nurses, CIHI identifies registrations that do not reflect the primary province/territory of practice and excludes them when reporting supply or workforce information.
-Such inter-jurisdictional duplicates are also known as secondary registrations.
+Such interjurisdictional duplicates are also known as secondary registrations.
 The supply and workforce of health care professionals is defined by excluding the secondary registrations from active registrations, with the exception of nurses in the territories.

-- Registered nurses in the territories: It is common for registered nurses to work in the territories on a temporary basis and to return to their home province for part of the year.
-In these cases, where the jurisdiction of employment is a territory, the duplicates are not excluded so that the nursing workforce in the territories will not be underestimated.
+- Regulated nurses in the territories: It is common for regulated nurses to work in the territories on a temporary basis and to return to their home province for part of the year.
+In these cases, where the jurisdiction of employment is a territory, the secondary registrants are not excluded, ensuring a more accurate assessment of the nursing supply in the territories.
 For the Northwest Territories and Nunavut, the data for NPs and RNs is presented as a combined total throughout the nursing products.
 NPs and RNs in these territories are governed by the same regulatory authority; because information about the specific territory in which the NPs and RNs usually worked is not available, combined data is submitted to CIHI.
 Therefore, any duplicates between the Northwest Territories and Nunavut cannot be resolved. - Return to practice: Beginning in 2020, some professional regulatory bodies put out a call for non-practising health professionals to return to practice to respond to the increased patient care needs associated with COVID-19.
 Depending on the nursing group and jurisdiction, return-to-practice data may already be included in the supply totals.